-Prior to the UK leaving the EU the industry used the TSI's - these no longer apply in UK and have been replaced by a suite of mandatory NTSNs that will be managed by the Rail Safety and Standards Board ("RSSB").
+Prior to the UK leaving the EU the industry used the TSI's (Technical Specifications for Interoperability) - these no longer apply in UK and have been replaced by a suite of mandatory NTSNs that will be managed by the Rail Safety and Standards Board ("RSSB").
 Initially aligned to the TSIs, these define the technical specifications required to underpin those essential requirements and harmonise the technical and operational characteristics of the rail network.